okelada/pbr2msfs/README.md

 # Usage:

--	Bake or export your base RGB, Alpha, non-inverted Y normal, Ambient Occlusion, Metallic and Roughness textures with your favorite tool.
+-	Bake or export your base RGB, Alpha, non-inverted Y Normal, Ambient Occlusion, Metallic and Roughness textures with your favorite tool.
 	Probably in a format directly supported by .NET. <br>
 	>Not all of them are needed, of course.

+	>It does nothing with the MSFS emission texture.
 -	Select the containing folder.
 -	The program will try to identify each PBR texture based on the filename.
 It searches for the common tokens, you know which ones.<br>
-	>If it fails you can always hand correct it.
+	>If it fails you can always hand select them individually.
 Always double check.
--	The ARM, NRM, RGB+Alpha and inverted Y normal textures will be generated and you can save them somewhere.
+-	The ARM, NRM, RGB+Alpha and inverted Y Normal textures will be automatically generated and you can save them somewhere.
+-	Now, for the MSFS workflow, go to Blender for example, and create an fs-material with the generated RGBA, ARM and inverted Normal textures, maybe emission too.

-Needs Magick.NET to support EXR format.
+Needs Magick.NET to support the EXR format.